timdale/getdata-010/CodeBook.md

  $ freqBodyBodyGyroJerkMag-std : num  -0.907 -0.938 -0.983 -0.986 -0.991 ..
  ```

+### Variable Names
+From the UCI info: The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAcc-XYZ and timeGyro-XYZ.
+These time domain signals were captured at a constant rate of 50 Hz.
+Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (timeBodyAcc-XYZ and timeGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccJerk-XYZ and timeBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag, timeGravityAccMag, timeBodyAccJerkMag, timeBodyGyroMag, timeBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freqBodyAcc-XYZ, freqBodyAccJerk-XYZ, freqBodyGyro-XYZ, freqBodyAccJerkMag, freqBodyGyroMag, freqBodyGyroJerkMag.

+These signals were used to estimate variables of the feature vector for each pattern:
+'-X', '-Y', or '-Z' suffix is used to denote 3-axial signals in the X, Y and Z directions.

+'-mean' and '-std' is used to denote a mean or standard deviation, respectively.

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

 ## Aggregating and Averaging
-The second part of the project is to aggregate the obserations by activity, for each subject, and then find the average (mean) of each feature.
+The second part of the project is to aggregate the observations by activity, for each subject, and then find the average (mean) of each feature.

 The aggregation is therefore applied across the "activity" and "subjectId" columns (in that order), with a simple mean computed on each feature.

 ## Persisting the Results
-The tidied observations are written to *tidydata.csv*, in the working directory of *run_analysis.R*.
+The tidied observations are written as simple comma-separated columns to *tidydata.csv*, in the working directory of *run_analysis.R*.

-The aggregated averages are written to *tidydata2.csv*, in the same working directory.
+The aggregated averages are similarly written to *tidydata2.csv*, in the same working directory.